 Kathryn McGrath is the Communications Director at the Sabin Vaccine Institute.
 She leads the communications for all of Sabin’s programs.
 Since working for the world’s first instant messenger and largest online community, ICQ, she has spent more than a decade helping non-profit organizations go digital.

 Prior to joining Sabin, she worked for the Natural Resources Defense Council in New York.
 She graduated from the University of Washington with a bachelor’s degree in English.

 Director, Sustainable Immunization Financing

-Mike McQuestion, PhD, MPH, joined Sabin’s Vaccine Advocacy and Education team in 2007 as Director of the Sustainable Immunization Financing program.
-Dr. McQuestion, who holds a PhD in Sociology from the University of Wisconsin and a Master's in Public Health degree from Tulane University, brings with him a wealth of experience in public health.
+Mike McQuestion, Ph.D., M.P.H., joined Sabin’s Vaccine Advocacy and Education team in 2007 as Director of the Sustainable Immunization Financing program.
+Dr. McQuestion, who holds a Ph.D. in Sociology from the University of Wisconsin-Madison, a master's degree in Public Health from Tulane University and a bachelor’s of science degree from the University of Notre Dame, brings with him a wealth of experience in public health.
 In addition to his extensive teaching and research experience at the university level, he has been the Global Supervisor for the PolioPlus Program of the Rotary Foundation of Rotary International, Technical Officer for PAHO's Diarrheal Diseases Control Program and a volunteer in the U.S. Peace Corps.
-Dr. McQuestion has travelled extensively, is fluent in Spanish and French and has lived in Colombia and the Philippines.
+Dr. McQuestion has traveled extensively, is fluent in Spanish and French and has lived in Colombia and the Philippines.